Abby Lee Miller Urges Fans To Send Her Prison Mail, Imprisoned ‘Dance Moms’ Star Still Active On Social Media

 Abby Lee Miller has been in prison for four months yet her presence is still very much felt on social media.
 Now, the former Dance Moms star is reaching out to her fans and urging them to send her letters while she’s behind bars.

 In her official social media accounts, the 51-year-old choreographer shared a lengthy message, thanking her fans for their continuous support.
-The former Dance Moms mentor noted in her post that a lot of people were asking if they could pay her visit at FCI Victorville.
+The former Dance Moms mentor noted in her post that a lot of people were asking if they could pay her a visit at FCI Victorville.

 But given her current situation, Abby Lee Miller admitted that she cannot meet them face to face as much as she wanted to.
-However, the Pittsburgh native revealed that she is open to the idea of receiving letters from her them.
+However, the Pittsburgh native revealed that she is open to the idea of receiving letters from them.

 Fans who are interested to send their letters to the former Dance Moms instructor are required to like her official Facebook page and send a private message.
 In return, the celebrity dancer and her team will reply with the exact address where fans can send the letters.